pulumi/pulumi-kubernetes-operator/README.md

 The following are examples to create Pulumi Stacks in Kubernetes that are managed and run by the operator.

-If you'd like to use your own Pulumi Stack, ensure that you have an existing Pulumi program in a git repo, and update the CR with:
-  - An existing github `project` and `commit`,
-  - A Pulumi `stack` name that exists and will be selected, or a new stack that will be created and selected.
-  - A Kubernetes Secret for your Pulumi API `accessToken`,
-  - A Kubernetes Secret for other sensitive settings like cloud provider credentials, and
-  - Environment variables and stack config needed.

 ### Using kubectl

 Check out [Create Pulumi Stacks using `kubectl` ](./docs/create-stacks-using-kubectl.md) for YAML examples.